Flaunt (TV channel): Relaunch as a dance-focused channel (2007–2008)

-Relaunch as a thematic network and Closure (2008-2010)
+Relaunch as a thematic network and Closure (2008–2010)

 In May 2008, Flaunt was rebranded with yet another new logo along with a new graphics set.
 This time they adopted a retro type font with a white logo and the graphics presentation were graphic equalisers.
 This period Flaunt begun to experiment with more thematic shows and became more trance-oriented during the late nights by playing videos from the likes of Solarstone, iiO, The Thrillseekers, Armin van Buuren, Above & Beyond, Richard Durand, Filo & Peri, Paul Oakenfold, DT8 Project, Ferry Corsten, and ATB.

-On May 6, 2008, CSC Media Group launched a one-hour timeshift channel called Flaunt +1.
-It was available 24 hours a day on Sky 367.
-However, after nearly 4 weeks on air, Flaunt +1 was replaced with Pop Girl +1 on June 4, 2008.
+On 6 May 2008, CSC Media Group launched the short lived Flaunt +1, a timeshift music channel, though the channel only lasted for four weeks.
+It was later replaced by Pop Girl +1.

-After almost 7 years on air, Flaunt was closed down on March 17, 2010, and was replaced with Dance Nation TV.
+Flaunt ceased broadcasting on 17 March 2010 and was replaced by Dance Nation TV.